Winter Maintenance Frequently Asked Questions

 Answer

-There are a number of reasons why windrows cannot be cleared at every driveway.
-For example, cars either parked on the street or on the driveway, but too close to or hanging over the curb, make it unsafe for the machine to clear the windrow.
+There are a number of reasons why windrows cannot be cleared at the end of every driveway.
+For example, cars either parked on the street or on the driveway but are too close to or hanging over the curb make it unsafe for the machine to clear the windrow.
 Under these circumstances, the windrow-clearing contractors are not required to go back and clear windrows that were missed.

 -